The following example shows how to cite the use of this data set in a publication. For more information, see our Use and Copyright Web page.

 Microwave emmissivity of snow increases dramatically as the snow melts and liquid water appears.
 With the presence of liquid water in the snow pack, surface scattering dominates over volume scattering, resulting in a sharp increase in the brightness temperatures signature.
 Lower microwave frequencies (19.3 GHz for the SSM/I instrument and 18.0 GHz for the SMMR instrument) are more responsive to melt onset in the firn than are higher frequencies (37.0 GHz for both SSM/I and SMMR), due primarily to the change in emission depth associated with melt.
 This causes the difference between 19.3 (or 18.0) GHz and 37.0 GHz brightness temperatures to change from positive to near-zero or negative (Kunzi et al. 1982).
 Furthermore, the increase in brightness temperature associated with melt is frequency- and polarization-dependent.
 Horizontal channels reflect a stronger dependence on snow conditions during melt (Anderson 1997) due to the change in dielectric properties at the air-snow interface when snow is wet (Abdalati and Steffen 1995).

-Drobot and Anderson calculate snow melt onset dates using daily-averaged brightness temperature data from SMMR and SSM/I (F8, F11, and F13) satellite radiometers.
-(See Nimbus-7 SMMR Polar Radiances and Arctic and Antarctic Sea Ice Concentrations and DMSP SSM/I Daily Polar Gridded TBs for more information on the source data.)
-The investigators record changes in 19H GHz and 37H GHz brightness temperatures for each data point on each day within a 20-day window using the Advanced Horizontal Range Algorithm (AHRA, Anderson 1997).
+Drobot and Anderson calculate snow melt onset dates using daily-averaged brightness temperature data from SMMR, SSM/I (F8, F11, and F13), and SSMIS (F17) satellite radiometers.
+See Table 8 for a complete list of input data.
+The investigators record changes in 19H GHz and 37H GHz brightness temperatures for each data point on each day within a 20-day window using the Advanced Horizontal Range Algorithm (AHRA) (Anderson 1997).

 |V01||Dec 2001||Original version of data.|